wp-plugins/add-link-to-copied-text/readme.txt

 == Screenshots ==
 1. plugin options

 == Changelog ==

+= 1.2 =
+* Option added to open link in new window/tab
+* Bugfix: Link appears twice when text is copied from home page.
+Issue fixed

 = 1.1 =
 * Added option to let site title to appear as a separate link